PRC-Data-Challenge-2024/team_youthful_xerox/README.md

   - Wind (`u_component_of_wind`, `v_component_of_wind`) [m/s]
   - Temperature [Kelvin]

-Files are named in the format `<yyyy-mm-dd>.parquet` and contain all position reports for that date in UTC.
+Files are named in the format `<yyyy-mm-dd>.parquet` and contain all position reports for that date in UTC..

-### Important Notes:
-- Some flights span multiple `.parquet` files due to crossing UTC midnight.
-- Trajectories may not perfectly match the flight list times due to incomplete ADS-B coverage.
-The interval `[actual_offblock_time + taxiout_time, arrival_time]` approximates the flight's in-air portion.

 ## Getting Started